 These are just 6 ways to stay in the academic game over the summer months.
 But it’s no sweat—there’s no test at the end of the line.
 It’s all about exploring your interests and learning something along the way.

-With these resources, you can learn philosophy, poolside, or botany at the beach—all for free.
+With these resources, you can learn philosophy on your patio or botany in your backyard—all for free.

 So stay sharp this summer and have fun doing it!

 P.S.
 For even more ways to stay stimulated while staying at home, check out this terrific post from UBC Learning Commons.